Sotatek-TruongNguyen2/ignite-contracts/README.md

 # Note when calling function to buy token:

-- If purchase token is USDC or DAI, we can use buyTokenInGalaxyPoolWithPermit() or buyTokenInCrowdfundingPoolWithPermit() functions
+- If purchase token is USDC, we can use buyTokenInGalaxyPoolWithPermit() or buyTokenInCrowdfundingPoolWithPermit() functions

+- DAI token also has permit function, but parameters of this is different from permit function of ERC20 token stardard of openzeppelin.

 # Create Merkle tree: